fdescollonges/UndercoverNetwork/README.md

 ### You need :

+- A Web Browser
 - Access to a RedHat OpenShift Cluster on IBM Cloud i.e. ROKS4.3
-- This GitHub repository
+- This GitHub repository URL
-- A command line
-- A Web Browser

 ## INSTRUCTIONS